0Alastair1/Chip-8-Emulator/README.md

 # Chip-8 Emulator  (WIP)

-A Chip-8, Chip-48/superchip and ETI660 emulator in C.
+A work in progress Chip-8, Chip-48/superchip and ETI660 emulator in C.

 ## Building (Linux and Windows):